Showing posts with label Alberic of Cîteaux. Show all posts

 In 1098, some Benedictine monks from the monastery of Molesme in France (Duchy of Burgundy) founded a new abbey at Cîteaux.
 Molesme was only a quarter-century old, having been founded in 1075 by Robert of Molesme.
 Robert had been a prior at another abbey, then abbot at Saint-Michel in Tonnerre, but the lax attention to the Benedictine Rule bothered him.

 Therefore, when a group of six hermits asked him to lead them in a new community, he founded Molesme.
 They built an extremely primitive abbey, but a visiting bishop saw their situation and provided them with food and clothing.
-Word spread of this holy situation, but their membership grew too quickly with too many people who did not want the level of austerity and manual labor Molesme required.
+Word spread of this holy situation, but their membership grew too quickly with too many people who did not want the level of austerity and manual labor Molesme demanded.

 Disillusioned with this new abbey, in 1098 Robert of Molesme, an English monk named Stephen Harding, and only the most rigorous members of Molesme followed Robert to Cîteaux where they founded a new Benedictine abbey.
-They were determined to live in austerity, and to support themselves with manual labor, largely agricultural.
+They were determined to live in austerity and to support themselves with manual labor, largely agricultural.

 Cîteaux will be the birthplace of the Cistercian Order, but I don't wish to neglect Molesme.
-The monks there realized what they had caused by their laziness, and wished to return to the rigor they had under the inspirational Robert of Molesme.
+The monks there realized what they had caused by their laziness, and wished to return to the rigor they had under the inspirational and disciplined Robert of Molesme.
 They appealed to Pope Urban II to convince Robert to return to Molesme and lead them.
 In 1099 he returned to Molesme, leading them until his death in 1111.

 Meanwhile, at Cîteaux, one of the original hermits that asked Robert to lead them, Alberic of Cîteaux, became abbot.
 He had been Robert's prior at Molesme and Cîteaux, and was very strict about the Benedictine Rule.
 It was Alberic who would get the Cistercian Order officially recognized by the pope.
 For that next step, however, you will have to wait until tomorrow.